 Serving these deviled eggs to guests was so common that it featured in a Roman saying, “ab ova usque ad mala,” literally from eggs to apples (indicating from the beginning of a meal to the end), or what we might call “from A to Z.”

-The culinary record is relatively quiet until the 13th century when stuffed egg recipes begin to appear in Andalusia, the south of Spain.
-The yolks of boiled eggs are mixed with cilantro, onion juice, pepper and coriander, fish sauce, oil and salt.
+The yolks of boiled eggs were mixed with cilantro, onion juice, pepper and coriander, fish sauce, oil and salt.
 After the mixture was stuffed into the egg whites, the two halves were fastened together with a small stick and seasoned with pepper.

-By 1800, deviling had become a verb to describe the process of making food spicy.
+19th Century: By 1800, deviling had become a verb to describe the process of making food spicy.
 Deviled eggs were seasoned with chiles, horseradish, mustard, paprika, and spicy sauce.
+Stuffed eggs began making an appearance in American cookbooks by the mid-19th century.

 A recipe from Fannie Farmer’s 1896 Boston Cooking-School Cookbook was one of the first to use mayonnaise as a binder for the filling of stuffed eggs.